d03n3rfr1tz3/hass-divoom/README.md

 * Click Send and then Finish

 #### Manual Configuration
-This can be done by manually adding the following snippet to your `configuration.yaml`:
+This can be done by manually adding the following snippet to your `configuration.yaml` and filling in the capitalized placeholders.
+You can create a notify service for every Divoom device you have, therefore allowing you to add multiple of these snippets.

 ```yaml
 notify: